Seahawks vow defense ‘will change’ as they prepare for first NFC West game this season vs. 49ers

 The Seahawks made a few moves Saturday to bolster their roster for the 49ers game while also downgrading defensive end Benson Mayowa to out with a neck injury and placing running back Rashaad Penny on injured reserve.

 Going on IR means Penny must sit out the next three games.
 He has played in just one game this season, the opener at Indianapolis, when he aggravated a calf injury.
 And going on IR represents another setback in the career of the player Seattle took in the first round in 2018.
 Penny has played just four games since the start of the 2020 season and is entering the final year of his rookie contract.
-He will now not be eligible to play until the Seahawks host New Orleans on Oct.
+He will now not be eligible to play until the Seahawks are home against New Orleans on Oct.
 25.

 Seattle activated offensive lineman Cedric Ogbuehi and tight end Colby Parkinson off injured reserve and each will be available Sunday.
 Ogbuehi could start, or at least play some, at right tackle with Brandon Shell out for another game with a sprained ankle.

-And Parkinson adds depth at tight end with Gerald Everett having been placed on the COVD-19 reserve list on Wednesday.
+And Parkinson adds depth at tight end with Gerald Everett having been placed on the COVD-19 reserve list Wednesday.
 Carroll said Saturday that Everett might be able to “materialize’’ in the Bay Area for the game if he got the required two negative tests 24 hours apart to be taken off the list.
 But adding Parkinson and Ogbuehi and setting the roster back at the maximum 53 would seem to preclude that.

-Seattle also elevated receiver Cody Thompson off the practice squad for the second straight week.
+Seattle also elevated receiver Cody Thompson off the practice squad for the second consecutive week.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.